Anku5hk/Programmers_guide_to_Python/book.md

 ## Check the functions/classes/variables of a module using dir()
 print(dir(math))
 ```
-* Save this below module as *sample.py* or anything you prefer (but change the import name if so the in the next module).
+* Save this below module as *sample.py* or anything you prefer (but change the import name if so in the next module).
 ```Python
 a = 42
 def my_fun():